| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 greener for year after year well after all the nutrients had

+been dispersed.
 It was some sixty five years later that

 I began to understand the mystery of the dead chook.